Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/14_laser_aim/index.md

 ### Drawing the laser aim

 Finally, we need to draw the laser aim in the `Player` class.
-We will do that in the `Draw` function, just after the player is drawn:
+Do that in the `Draw` function, just after the player is drawn:

 ```csharp
   public override void Draw(Matrix view, Matrix projection)